 “In general, any structural form is capable of resilient detailing so architectural and building functionality drivers are not compromised,” explains Hogg.

 Each approach has an associated cost premium linked to relative performance.
 The perceived expense associated with base isolation often limits its use to high importance and high-budget buildings.
-However, in most cases, base isolation of structures encompasses only a small percentage of the total build cost (5% - 7%).
+However, in most cases, base isolation of structures encompasses only a small percentage of the total build cost (5 per cent - 7 per cent).
 This increase in construction cost needs to be considered in the context of significantly improved potential business continuity following a large seismic event and the aftershock sequence that follows.

-The cost premium for earthquake-resilient building design (additional techniques over and above base isolation) applied to a regular building is typically between 1% and 3% of the total construction cost.
+The cost premium for earthquake-resilient building design (additional techniques over and above base isolation) applied to a regular building is typically between 1 per cent and 3 per cent of the total construction cost.